Simulacrum of Knowledge Work

 TLDR

-• When AI produces a report or market analysis, verifying quality without redoing the work yourself collapses the point of delegation.
+• When AI produces a report or market analysis, the recipient has no way to verify quality short of redoing the underlying work themselves.

 Key Takeaways